Alladi Krishnaswamy Iyer: Role in Constituent Assembly

 He was a part of nine committees including the Drafting and Advisory Committees.
 In the Constituent Assembly he defended suspension of certain political rights in circumstances of national crisis.

 Alladi Memorial Trust

 Alladi Memorial Trust was founded in 1983 by Alladi Kuppuswami to commemorate the birth centenary of his father Alladi Krishnaswamy Iyer.
 It is aimed to help poor litigants, lawyers and students of law and for helping in the administration of justice.
 Alladi Memorial Lectures are delivered every year on issues relating to the Indian Constitution.
 The lecturers included V. R. Krishna Iyer, Y. V. Chandrachud, P. C. Rao, Pavani Parameswara Rao, Nandita Haksar, Rama Devi and M. Jagannadha Rao.

+Personal life

+He was married to Venkalakshmamma (died 5 January 1956).
+Alladi Ramakrishnan, an Indian physicist and the founder of the Institute of Mathematical Sciences, Chennai was his son.
+Neuroscientist Vilayanur S. Ramachandran is his grandson.